arturoherrero/arturoherrero.com/_posts/2012/2012-02-06-create-your-own-groovy-type-conversion.md

 }
 ```

-It is now possible to do something like this:
+Now, it is possible to do something like this:

 ```groovy
 adminUser = user.toAdminUser()